 - How to obtain office supplies

-- Have your new employee read through New GWLAI Employee Onboarding webpage, review the staff information pages, and ask any questions.
+- Have your new employee read through the New GWLAI Employee Onboarding webpage, staff information pages, and HR's new employee information as well as ask any questions.

 - Give your new employee an overview of departments and the organizational structure.
 Provide them access to the current GWLAI organizational charts.

 - Share information about GW and the organization’s history, traditions, mission, values, philosophy, strategic goals, organizational structure, culture, norms, etc.

 - Review regular meetings the employee is expected to attend.

 - Your department’s method of requesting and tracking annual leave

 - Dress codes